 Vegan campfire stew

-This vegan campfire stew sits in front of a huge legacy of humans eating sustaining stews for centuries!
-It also mirrors the Mulligan stew as its easily adapted to what ingredients you have at home.
-We are not going through a Great Depression but we are going through a cost of living crisis and increasing food and energy costs so recipes that can be adapted and that use lower cost energy means are essential for many people, including my family!
+This vegan campfire stew is similar to the Mulligan stew as it can be easily adapted to what ingredients you have at home.
+We are not going through a Great Depression but we are going through a cost of living crisis and increasing food and energy costs, so recipes that can be adapted and that use less energy are essential for many people, including my family!

 Vegan campfire stew fits that bill as its made in a slow cooker or crock-pot, and you can switch any of the vegetables for ones that you prefer.
 Although, I would try keeping to the herbs and spices that are in the recipe if you want that overall flavour of the campfire stew recipe provided.

-Jackfruit is an amazingly versatile ingredient for vegan cooking.
-Once cooked in a sauce the fibrous pieces of jackfruit can be pulled apart with two forks similar to pulled pork or chicken.
+Jackfruit is an amazingly versatile ingredient for vegan cooking as once cooked in a sauce the fibrous pieces of jackfruit can be pulled apart with two forks similar to pulled pork or chicken.

-On its own Jackfruit does not have lots of taste but combined with a delicious thick smoky, savoury and sweet sauce it is delicious.
-If your new to Jackfruit we do not advice tasting a piece of jackfruit straight from the tin as it will likely not be that nice, and we don't want to put you off using it!
+On its own jackfruit does not have lots of taste but combined with a delicious thick smoky, savoury and sweet sauce it is delicious.
+If you're new to jackfruit we do not advise tasting a piece of jackfruit straight from the tin as it will likely not be that nice, and we don't want to put you off using it!

-It literally couldn't be easier to prepare this campfire stew in the slow cooker, simply add the ingredients, stir well, and leave to cook on high for 4 hours.
+Preparing this campfire stew in the slow cooker couldn't be easier; simply add the ingredients, stir well, and leave to cook on high for 4 hours.
+Once cooked, the large chunks of jackfruit can be pulled apart with two forks to create a pulled jackfruit texture.

-First add the Jackfruit, canned baked beans, bell pepper, carrot, celery, onion, garlic, tomato paste, paprika powder, cumin powder, onion powder, soy sauce, vegan Worcester sauce [or extra soy sauce], and maple syrup or sugar, to the slow cooker.
+Step 1: Add the jackfruit, canned baked beans, canned chopped tomatoes, bell pepper, carrot, celery, onion, garlic, tomato paste, paprika, ground cumin, onion powder, soy sauce, vegan Worcestershire sauce [or extra soy sauce], and maple syrup or sugar, to the slow cooker.

-Give the ingredients a good mix and leave to cook on the high setting for 4 hours.
+Step 2: Give the ingredients a good mix and leave to cook on the high setting for 4 hours, or for longer using the medium or low settings.
+The stew is ready when the vegetables are soft and the sauce is nice and thick.

-To finish, remove the large pieces of Jackfruit and using two forks shred them into smaller pieces.
+Step 3: To finish, remove the large pieces of jackfruit and use two forks to shred them into smaller pieces.
+Stir the shredded jackfruit back into the stew.

-Enjoy the campfire stew with pasta, thick noodles, rice, baked potatoes or even just a wedge of crusty bread.
+Serving suggestions: Enjoy the campfire stew with pasta, thick noodles, rice, baked potatoes, or even just a wedge of crusty bread.
+Our Australian Damper Bread recipe is a nice accompaniment; this traditional campfire bread is a no-yeast quick bread.

-Leftovers can be stored within a covered container and placed into the refrigerator for 3 days or the freezer for 2-3 months.
+Leftovers can be stored within a covered container and placed into the refrigerator for up to 3 days or within the freezer for 2-3 months.

 Reheating

-Yes, with a few changes this recipe is very easily prepared as safe for gluten-free diets.
-First use a gluten-free soy sauce such as Tamari, and check that your vegan Worcester Sauce is gluten-free and if not just replace it with more Tamari.
-Lastly, check that your canned baked beans in tomato sauce are free from gluten ingredients.
+To prepare a gluten-free campfire stew you will need to use a gluten-free soy sauce such as Tamari soy sauce, and check that your vegan Worcestershire Sauce is gluten-free.
+If not you can replace the Worcestershire sauce with extra soy sauce.
+Lastly, check that your canned baked beans are free from gluten ingredients and check that all your spices are also gluten-free.

 In the UK, canned baked beans refers to beans mainly haricot beans that are cooked in a tomato sauce and canned.
 Haricot beans are also known as Navy beans.
 Mixed beans in a tomato sauce are also available and these can be used instead of ordinary baked beans.
 Popular choices of baked beans in the UK include Branston beans and Heinz beans both of which are vegan-friendly.